bencawkwell/dockerfile-dwarffortress/README.md

 There are a few options, which depend on which playbooks have been uncommented in the Dockerfile:

+### X11 ###

+Run in the X session on the host.
+Before using this method you may need to run the following on the host to permit access to the X session from within a docker container:

+    xhost +local:docker

+To start dwarf fortress in the container with sound on your hosts display:

+    docker run -t -i -e DISPLAY=unix$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix -v /dev/snd:/dev/snd --lxc-conf='lxc.cgroup.devices.allow = c 116:* rwm' dwarffortress

 ### noVNC ###

 This allows you to connect and control Dwarf Fortress using a web browser.
 Since it requires a specific port you would run the container using the command: